29 Native Plants For North Carolina Gardens

 Swamp Rose Mallow

-The Swamp Rose Mallow is the perfect choice for any sunny spot that soil tends to stay wet and moist.
+The Swamp Rose Mallow is the perfect choice for any sunny spot where the soil tends to stay wet and moist.

 botanical-name botanical name Hibiscus moscheutos